Caeph/paperfly/README.md

 The core of paperfly is a bash script.

+A Dockerfile is also available.
+If you are using it, please note that the recommended RAM is at least 8 GB.
+I also recommend you check it out if you are using Ubuntu 20.04, as you could run into problems when installing mono and msbuild.

 # Running
 To run the program when it is in your path, use
 ```